flavorjones/concourse-deployer/README.md

 This will:

-* create `.gitignore` entries to prevent sensitive files from being committed
+* create `.gitignore` entries to prevent sensitive files from being committed,
-* check that required dependencies are installed
+* check that required dependencies are installed,
-* create an `.envrc` file with environment variables for bbl to work with GCP
+* create an `.envrc` file with environment variables for bbl to work with GCP,
-* create a GCP service account, associate it with your project, and give it the necessary permissions
+* create a GCP service account, associate it with your project, and give it the necessary permissions,
-* ... and save that GCP service account information in `service-account.key.json`
+* and save that GCP service account information in `service-account.key.json`

 __NOTE:__ At this point, if you want to use a region/zone besides us-east1/us-east1-b, you can edit your `.envrc`.

 __NOTE:__ `service-account.key.json` is sensitive and should NOT be committed to a public repo.

-#### Step 2: bbl up
+### Step 2: bbl up

 ``` sh
 $ rake bbl:gcp:up
 ```

 Go get a coffee.
-In about 5 minutes, you'll have:
+In about 5 minutes, this will:

-* a terraformed GCP environment,
+* terraform a GCP environment,
 * with a VM running a bosh director,
-* and a load balancer in front of it, ready for concourse to be installed
+* put a load balancer in front of it, ready for concourse to be installed,
+* and save your state and credentials into `bbl-state.json`.

 __NOTE:__ This task is idempotent!
 If you want to upgrade your bosh director (or stemcell) using a future version of bbl, you should re-run this.

+__NOTE:__ `bbl-state.json` is sensitive and should NOT be committed to a public repo.

-#### Step 3: prepare a bosh manifest for your concourse deployment
+### Step 3: prepare a bosh manifest for your concourse deployment

 ``` sh
 $ rake bosh:prepare-manifest